 From the glamorous Arcade Food Theatre to the revamped shipping containers of Boxpark, food courts are now home to some of London’s best culinary talents and master mixologists.
-While many are still temporarily closed in line with the government guidelines on social distancing, we’ve rounded up a few of our favourites we can’t wait to visit when they reopen.
+Read on to find out the best…

 A relatively new kid on the block, Arcade Food Theatre is the city’s swankiest dining court.
 The food theatre is made up of eight of London’s finest independent kitchens, including Pophams, Flat Iron, Lina Stores and TŌU, as well as three conceptualised all-day bars.

 Arcade Food Theatre doesn’t just thrill on the food front either; the theatre has become widely recognised as being London’s most stylish food hall too.
 Think black marbled bar tops, navy hues and smart bar stalls lining the countertop of every eatery.
 Work your way round the various kitchens but make sure you stop by TŌU to get your hands on one of their infamous katsu sandos; you won’t regret it.

 Location: 103-105 New Oxford Street, West End, WC1A 1DB

 Boxpark managed to turn something as uninteresting as a shipping container into a trendy hipster drinking and dining spot.
 It’s renowned for its communal tables, showing live sports events and its street food-style eateries, many of which have gone on to open up restaurants up and down the country.